• Skip to primary navigation

 The fermented, dried, and ground corn sugar makes Xanthan gum.

-It's a gluten-free ingredient and acts as a thickening and emulsifying agent.
+It's a gluten-free ingredient and is a thickening and emulsifying agent.

 So, if you run out of lecithin or don't want to use it, Xanthan gum can be a suitable replacement.